-- Grand Finale: YGS #60 is played up to be this, but it ends up being averted.
-It was said for a while that YGS #100 would be the finale of the series, and was hyped up as this for months, only for Jack to reveal in a YIAY that the series would continue afterwards.
+- Grand Finale: YGS #60 was played up to be this, but it ends up being averted.
+It was then said for a while after that YGS #100 would be the finale of the series, and was hyped up as such for months, only for Jack to reveal in a YIAY that the series would continue afterwards.